captainGeech42/tf-discord-webhook-proxy/README.md

 ## Docker Image

-This tool is also available via a Docker image.
+This tool is also available via a Docker image on Docker Hub ([`zzzanderw/tf-discord-webhook-proxy`](https://hub.docker.com/repository/docker/zzzanderw/tf-discord-webhook-proxy)).
 When running via the Docker image, you can either use this image as a base image to `COPY` your `config.json` into `/app`, or set the following environment variables instead:

 * `TF_PROXY_ENV=YES` (without this, a `config.json` will be looked for)
 * `TF_PROXY_WEBHOOK_URL="https://discordapp.com/api/webhooks/xxxxxxxx/yyyyyyyyyyyyy"`